 Life in the Arctic Tundra

-Take your students on an imaginary expedition to the frozen desert of the Arctic.
+Take your students on an imaginary expedition to the Arctic with these nine activities.

 - Grades: PreK–K, 1–2, 3–5, 6–8